 If you’re visiting the New Forest this summer, one of your first questions is going to be, ‘where’s the best beach?’

 Below are my top five, with focus on family friendliness.
 But actually they’re great destinations for anyone – families, couples, friends and dog walkers alike.

 This is my favourite beach in the New Forest for many reasons.
 Firstly, it’s a lovely clean, sandy beach with great facilities for families.
 If you’re laden down with buggies and beach paraphernalia, you can park in the main Avon Beach car park, which is right by the sand (you will need to get there early to find a space at peak times but there are plenty of car parks nearby if you’re unlucky).

 Aside from sandcastle building and paddling, there are plenty of other things to do.
 From Avon Beach it’s a short walk up to Mudeford Quay, where you will be able to try your hand at crabbing or catch a quick ferry to nearby Mudeford Spit.
-There’s also a small play park for kids which consists of a slide, swings and a sand pit (I’m still at a loss to understand why there is a sandpit in a playground right next to the beach).
+There’s also a small play park for kids which consists of a slide, swings and a sand pit.

 Dogs are welcome on the beach from October to April and for the remaining months they must be kept on a lead on the promenade.
 The promenade stretches from Mudeford to Highcliffe and, as well as being great for dogs, it’s also perfect for buggies, scooters, skateboards and bikes.

 If you so desire, you can even hire a beach hut for the day (this costs £30 and can be booked from the shop).
 We’ve done this on a few of occasions, mainly for birthdays.